grafana/mimir/docs/internal/contributing/how-to-upgrade-golang-version.md

    - Update the Golang version installed in the `integration` job in `.github/workflows/*`
 3. Upgrade the reference to the latest build image called `LATEST_BUILD_IMAGE_TAG` in `Makefile`

-If the minimum support Golang version should be upgraded as well:
+If the minimum supported Golang version should be upgraded as well:

 1. Upgrade `go` version in `go.mod`